 His points of reference for engaging these issues include (and not always explicitly) Aristotle, Thomas Jefferson, John Dewey, and W. E. B. Du Bois; the power of philosophical pragmatism for thinking about modern life; and contemporary ideas and concepts within democratic theory, metaethics, aesthetics, and rhetoric.

 Thematically, much of his work has been concerned with the possibility of self-regulation and self-improvement shorn of absolute values, especially in relation to democratic governance, normative judgment, and race relations.
 His first book, The Undiscovered Dewey: Religion, Morality, and the Ethos of Democracy, explored these issues through an interpretation of John Dewey's writings and the theme of human responsiveness central to his work.
 That book was haunted by the unpursued theme of racial injustice and its place in American democracy.
-Rogers' second book, Democracy and Faith: Race and the Politics of Redemption in American Political Thought, will be devoted to figures within American and African-American political thought; it will combine close readings of figures and historical contextualization to think through the themes of democratic responsiveness, redemption, and faith amid racial injustice.
+Rogers' second book, The Darkened Light of Faith: Race, Democracy, and Freedom in African American Political Thought, will be devoted to figures within American and African-American political thought; it will combine close readings of figures and historical contextualization to think through the themes of democratic responsiveness, redemption, and faith amid racial injustice.
 This will set the stage for the third book that will explore the dark-side of this same tradition -- the justified eclipse of faith resulting from the culturally and institutionally supported disposability of black lives in American society.

 Graduate students interested in working with him should note that while he often teaches and draws widely from other traditions, they largely serve as supplements to illuminate American and African-American political and moral life.